Plot and Story Structure: The Art of Plot Arc

-Some fantasy and science fiction stories feature characters possessing special powers.
-Characters who are forced to battle progressively stronger enemies over time and have to train, research, and/or develop themselves to match the rising threat.
-In such cases, having the protagonist’s level of progression match the level of their present opposition is a vital balancing act.
-After all, once your main characters obtain the power to demolish city blocks single-handed, more mundane threats like wild animals or rough terrain lose their ability to provide tension going forwards.
-The reason for the characters’ abilities and their opposition’s being at their present stage, while clearly possessing the power to evolve well beyond them, needs to make sense and feel authentic to your audience or your story will lose a lot of its appeal.
+Many fantasy and science fiction stories feature characters who possess special powers.
+Characters who battle progressively stronger enemies and who are forced to train, research, and/or develop themselves to combat this rising threat.
+In such cases, matching the protagonist’s progression to the level of their opposition is a vital balancing act.
+After all, once your main characters obtain the power to demolish city blocks single-handed, more mundane threats like wild animals or rough terrain naturally lose their ability to provide tension going forwards.
+The reason for the characters’ abilities and their opposition’s being at their present stage, while clearly possessing the power to evolve well beyond them, needs to make sense and feel authentic to your audience or your story will lose much of its appeal.

 Before we move on, I want to take one final look at plot development with you, starting from a different angle.
 The idea here is simple.
 Every story, no matter is particulars, has a beginning, a middle, and an ending.
-As such, there are some important things to consider when planning out each of these parts, regardless of your chosen story structure.
+As such, there are some important options to consider when planning out each of these parts, regardless of your chosen story structure.
 Once you have finished with this preliminary process, you will be ready to begin working on your story outline, which will eventually be consolidated into your master plotline.
 Don’t worry if you don’t know how to outline a novel just yet, as we will cover it in detail a bit later on in this guide.

 Plotting the start: Hooking your audience

 When thinking about how to begin your novel, remember that nothing is more critical early on than hooking your potential readers.
 A good rule of thumb is that if you haven’t grabbed their attention by the first sentence, piqued their curiosity by the first paragraph, and cemented their interest by the end of the first page, they are going to pass up your story in favor of something more engaging.